maizeatlas/saegus/README.md

 Overview of SAEGUS
 ===================================

 SAEGUS (Simulation and Evolution of Genomes Under Selection) is a Python package which is built around the forward-time population genetics simulator [simuPOP](http://simupop.sourceforge.net/Main/HomePage).
 SAEGUS adds functions for modeling quantitative traits, customized breeding schemes and handling data.
 SAEGUS only supports Python 3.
-This readme will show you how to get started with SAEGUS by creating a population from raw data.
+This readme will show you how to install SAEGUS.
+A [user guide](https://saegus-user-guide-docs.readthedocs.io/en/latest/#) is provided separately.

 SAEGUS was developed and coded by John J. Dougherty III under the guidance of Dr. Randall J. Wisser.